 And the High Street, the widest in the country, holds its own fascination with The Merchant’s House, the home in 1653 of silk merchant Thomas Bayly, plus the hustle and bustle of shops, pubs and restaurants galore.

-On The Green nearby is the house where William Golding, Nobel prize-winning author of Lord of the Flies grew up, one reason why Marlborough has its own Literary Festival – and two music festivals – MantonFest, now a regaular annual event on a Saturday at the end of June and the new Marlborough Rising, held in four venues across the town over a weekend.
+On The Green nearby is the house where William Golding, Nobel prize-winning author of Lord of the Flies grew up, one reason why Marlborough has its own Marlborough Literary Festival – and one music festival – MantonFest, held nowmally the last Saturday in Junenow a regaular annual event on a Saturday at the end of June.

 And to give Marlborough a royal touch there is Marlborough College, where the Duchess of Cambridge was a student before going to university, meeting and marrying Prince William, the future King.